Sparronator9999/YAMDCC/README.md

 The following features are currently planned for v1.1:

 - [ ] Hotkey support ([#22](https://github.com/Sparronator9999/YAMDCC/issues/22)) *(in progress)*
-  - This will most likely be implemented as a separate background program that listens to keyboard shortcuts, since Windows services (or at least those running as Local System) can't "see" keyboard input.
+  - This will be a separate background program that stays in the system tray and listens to keyboard shortcuts.
 - [x] Switch fan profiles on performance mode setting adjustment ([#37](https://github.com/Sparronator9999/YAMDCC/issues/37))